cryslith/kataomoi/protocol.md

 A "join" message is sent by the client when they sign in to the server.
 Its fields are:

+* room: the room the user wishes to join.
+This must be a string 1-20 characters long, containing only alphanumeric characters.
 * name: the name the user wishes to be known by.
 This must be a string 1-8 characters long, containing only alphanumeric characters.
 * pubkey: an RSA modulus, encoded as a string of base 64 digits.
 This